awsdocs/ec2-image-builder-user-guide/doc_source/what-is-image-builder.md

 The source image is the selected image and OS used in your image recipe document along with the components\.
 The source image and the component definitions combined produce the desired configuration for the output image\.

 **Components**
 A component defines the sequence of steps required to either mutate an instance prior to image creation \(a **build component**\), or to test an instance that was launched from the created image \(a **test component**\)\.
 A component is a declarative, plain\-text YAML document that describes a series of steps to perform\.
 Components are executed on the instance using a component management application\.
 The component management application parses the documents and executes the desired steps\.
 After they are created, one or more components are grouped together using an image recipe to define the execution plan for building and testing a virtual machine image\.
 You can use public components that are owned and managed by AWS, or you can create your own\.
-For more details about components, see [EC2 Image Builder Component Manager](image-builder-component-manager.md)\.
+For more details about components, see [EC2 Image Builder component manager](image-builder-component-manager.md)\.

 **Document**
 A declarative document that uses the YAML format to list the execution steps for build, validation, and test of an AMI on an instance\.
 The document is input to a configuration management application, which runs locally on an Amazon EC2 instance to execute the document steps\.